How Much Should a Sales Initiative Cost?

 Can Your Execution Gaps Wait Another Quarter?

-It's difficult to write a blog and identify exactly how much a sales initiative will cost for your organization because there are a number of factors that impact your line items.
+It's difficult to say how much a sales initiative will cost for your organization because there are a number of factors that impact your line items.
 Remember, as with anything, a sales initiative is an investment that's based on needs.

 You've got numbers to hit.
 If the business implications of your current challenges are worth a top-dollar investment, it behooves you as an organization to write the check.
 If they're worth more of a skills training or lower cost investment, then you need to allocate funds where it makes sense.
 The last thing you want to do is to spend money where you won't see results.